-Welcome back to A Macintosh History: a history of the Apple Mac told through the pages of MacUser magazine.
+Welcome back to A Macintosh History: a history of the early Apple Mac told through the pages of MacUser magazine.
 This post is based on the November 1985 issue.
 New to the series?
 Start at the beginning with October 1985.

 This month we meet PageMaker and the Atari ST, then go shopping for hard disks.
 We take a MacDraw masterclass, disassemble software with MacNosy, and dive into the ROM with MS BASIC.
 We hear from Bill Atkinson and ask if Apple has lost its mystique.

 If you have suggestions or corrections, please contact @WillFlux@mastodon.social.